Robinson-Design-Engineers/tidal-creek-algorithm/README/README_translation_MATLABtoPython.txt

 - had to change all '%' MATLAB comment symbols to '#' Python comment symbols in UserVar .txt file
 - changed '\' backward slash in MATLAB to '/' forward slash for filepaths - backward slash does not seem as universally compatible depending on operating system
 - readvardef function is in .py file, rest of step 1 is in .ipynb jupyter notebook cell
+- added a "shortname" variable to the UserVar.txt input file - this is used for adding an identifier name to saved files rather than the "name" variable, which is used in titles and inclueds spaces

 Section 2:
 - changed X2 = X[::resamplestep, ::resamplestep] to X2 = X[::resamplestep] -> X2 was 2D in Matlab, maybe not in Python, gave error when trying to treat it as such.
 It makes sense this 1D indexing in Python.